CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 It's roughly 10% of your time in TB2.
 It's an extra piece of work about how you can communicate your project ideas in a different concept - for example writing a business case to turn it into a start up; write a PhD proposal; how it could be taken on in an exisitng business; how it could be incorporated in education and more.

 The deadline is in Week 5, and there will be workshops and sessions on it, and you will write a short piece of writing.
 You'll be given examples of previous good work.

+### Are some project proposals on the spreadsheet more suited to building a successful innovation case than others?
+If so, is there a way to tell?
+No, the Innovation Case is run so that any project can be written about.
+They are all perfectly fine - and your Innovation Case can be about anything about how to communicate their ideas to a wider audience.

+Our blanket advice for everything is that it will be easier if you pick a project you are enthusiastic about, as it will be much easier to write about.

 # Timetabled Events